tsquares/MHA-Heros/README.md

 * Tara Tam - CS3200 33620 Database Design SEC 03 Spring 2021

 ## Project Description
 Database of users representing Heros from the manga/anime My Hero Academia.
-Heros may have a superpower called a Quick
+Heros may or may not have a superpower called a Quick

 ### UML Class Diagram
 [UML pdf](db_design_final_project_UML.pdf)